Teaching appeals to graduates for a number of reasons including:

 Gaining work experience

 Most training providers request evidence of your motivation to teach, and this is also important to confirm that teaching is a potentially worth considering.
-Many training providers prefer or stipulate classroom-based work experience in a state school.
+Training providers prefer classroom-based work experience in a state school OR a deep understanding of teaching in the classroom, which maybe gained through other relevant experiences.

 Exclusive to Nottingham students